 Leaders have to make hard decisions.
 We should first do everything within our power to redeem the person’s job.
 (We did in business too.
 It’s much more efficient to retain an existing employee than to hire a new one.)
 But, protecting the vision for all may involve tough love for others.

 Many times when we delay decisions like this we delay the healing which needs to occur and the benefits of making the right (and difficult) decision.
 Also, we send a dangerous message it’s acceptable to do whatever this person isn’t doing or is doing which merits being let go.

 Notice I didn’t say this was easy.
 But genuine leadership never is easy.
 Don’t use ministry as an excuse.
 Pray about the matter diligently.
 Do everything in your power to redeem the person.
 Work through due process.
 Get wise advice from others before you make the decision – even from an attorney if needed.
 But, when the answer is clear what you need to do – do it.

 Let me close with a word to those who have lost or may some day lose your job because of poor performance.
 I am not insensitive to your plight.
 In fact, I’ve helped numerous people pick up the pieces and begin again.
 I’ve hired people who were fired from a job and some of them made the best team members.

 Sometimes being let go allows God an opportunity to do something new in your life – even something better.
 If you made mistakes, own them and learn from them.
 There is grace to begin again.
 Sometimes it was a matter of fit more than anything else, but whatever the reason, grow from it and let God restore the broken pieces.
 He specializes in restoration.

 Okay, I’ve opened a can of worms.
 Please know I’m not trying to add insult to injury.
 These are difficult issues and should be prayerfully considered.
 They certainly, however, shouldn’t be ignored.

-Would a post on some thoughts on how to do this gracefully help?
+In my next post I will share some thoughts on how to do this gracefully.